-Remember, pregnancy tests are most valid when you take them after the day your period should have started.
-If you haven’t had a period for a while, you’d want to take it about 15-20 days from the last day you had unprotected sex.
+Remember, pregnancy tests have the most accurate results when you take them after the day your missed period should have started.
+If you haven’t had a period for a while, you’d want to take it about 15 days from the last day you had unprotected sex.

 And, of course, if you have ANY questions, make sure you ask your provider.
 That’s what they’re there for!

 Those questions are actually something I found REALLY hard to manage during pregnancy — and I love that this pregnancy planner has a spot to manage them all.
 It’s perfect to start it as early as possible!
 Come grab it at a STEAL of a price!